A TRADITION OF EXCELLENCE

 To create a sustainable healthy organization, we aim for a balance of revenue from governments, foundations, and self generated project revenue.
 Sport for Life Society has a long-standing relationship with Sport Canada but also works with provincial and territorial government within Canada, municipal government, as well as a number of governments and Olympic committees internationally.

 From our early days we created strong relationships with charitable Foundations, including the Ontario Trillium Foundation, McConnell Family Foundation and RBC Foundation.
 This has allowed us to work with numerous communities to improve the quality of sport and develop physical literacy.
-Now, as a national non-profit and a registered charitable organization, we are able to partner with additional foundations and have a greater impact.

 The Sport for Life Society has always provided educational opportunities to increase awareness and support practitioners.
 The non-profit society does this through generating revenue that is reinvested allowing the scaling of knowledge to more people, in more place.
 We host a major annual conference and many smaller workshops.
 Now as we strive to scale our knowledge, we are moving into the e-learning and online environments with digital campuses and program authoring tools.
 These compliment a robust website which provides free information and resources.

 We are somewhat unique in that we have an array of staff and contractors distributed throughout Canada, and in some cases, the world.
 To be a world leading knowledge organization we contract with the world's best, depending on the revenue availability of individual projects.
-This diverse group of experts, some with a long relationship with Long-term athlete development and others who are new to our organization, but rich in knowledge, allow us to broaden our impact.
+This diverse group of experts, some with a long relationship with Long-Term Athlete Development and others who are new to our organization, but rich in knowledge, allow us to broaden our impact.

 Since inception our work internationally has grown tremendously.
 This has been critical to the goal of creating a sustainable organization.
 As an organization that is project-based, we have a limited ability to generate funds that can be directed towards building our infrastructure.
 The international division has served that purpose by generating revenue that can be invested in the general operations of our fledgeling organization.